-The educators in Richmond County, Georgia are committed to all students K-12 without discrimination with regard to race, religion, national origin, gender, disabilities, or background.
+The educators in Richmond County, Georgia, are committed to all students K-12 without discrimination with regard to race, religion, national origin, gender, disabilities, or background.
 RCSS believes that the educational experience provided should allow every student the opportunity to reach his or her fullest potential.
 When a student falls in the upper percentiles on intellectual, academic, creative, and motivational spectrums, his or her abilities should be evaluated according to the guidelines established by the Georgia Department of Education.
-The Gifted Program is dedicated to embracing each student's uniqueness and differences by providing differentiated learning opportunities to truly challenge and nurture the students.
+The Gifted Program is dedicated to embracing each student's uniqueness by providing differentiated learning opportunities to truly challenge and nurture the students.

 Activities are designed to take them to levels beyond the scope of the regular classroom.
 In accordance with this philosophy, the GaDOE rule 160-4-2-.38, and the mandate of No Child Left Behind, provisions will continue to be made for the special needs of gifted students in the Richmond County School System.

-As educators, we strive to serve all students in compliance with the federal, state, and local policies.
-The rationale underlying services for gifted identified students in the Richmond County School System is essentially the same as that for all students, i.e., that each student receives educational experiences appropriate to his/her individual abilities, interests, and learning styles.
+The rationale underlying services for gifted identified students in the Richmond County School System is that each student receives educational experiences appropriate to his/her individual abilities, interests, and learning styles.
 Individual uniqueness of the gifted identified student is respected and provided through a differentiated curriculum of content, process, and product.
-Through the differentiation of more advanced, more mature and more sophisticated content, processes, and products, the gifted identified student is able to meet challenges far beyond the regular classroom.
-The goals of the Gifted Education Department are designed to provide enrichment, acceleration and to foster within each student the attitudes and skills necessary for the attainment of future goals.
+Through the differentiation of more advanced, diverse, and rigorous curriculum, the gifted identified student is exposed to challenges far beyond the regular classroom.
+The goals of the Gifted Education Department are designed to provide enrichment, acceleration, and to foster within each student the attitudes and skills necessary for the attainment of future goals.

-NOMINATION FOR THE GIFTED PROGRAM
+REFERRAL & SCREENING FOR THE GIFTED PROGRAM